Blog-Reference and Blog-Reference

 - Economics had been hijacked from the very beginning by agenda pushers.
 This aberration has to be reversed.
 In methodological terms: economics needs a paradigm shift.

 No, this exactly is the Social Science Fallacy.
-Economics as a science is NOT concerned with how people behave but how the economic system behaves.
-There are systemic laws which can be objectively determined, but economists have to this day failed to figure them out.
+Economics as a science is NOT concerned with how people behave but with how the economic system behaves.
+There are systemic laws that can be objectively determined, but economists have to this day failed to figure them out.
 Instead, they were very successful in producing a breathtaking heap of peer-reviewed proto-scientific garbage.

 Time to acknowledge that political economists had much support from retarded social philosophers like Collingwood and Tom Hickey.
-Time also to properly separate science/theoretical economics from politics, soapbox economics, agenda pushing, philosophy and all the other cargo cult sciences.
+Time also to properly separate science/theoretical economics from politics, soapbox economics, agenda-pushing, philosophy, and all the other cargo cult sciences.